nickserv/danamccurdy.com/_posts/2017-10-27-as-i-walk-this-earth.md

 but I am not my body.

 I have a mind,
-but I am not my mind;
+but I am not my mind,
 not my thoughts,
 my feelings,
 my dreams,